 Is It Safe for My Baby to Sleep in a Car Seat?

-The same risk comes from upright strollers and baby swings.
-The good news is that an entirely flat swing—like SNOO Smart Sleeper—is a perfectly safe way to boost your baby’s sleep with the womb-like rocking all infants love.
+The same risk holds true for babies taking long sleeps in upright strollers and baby swings.
+The good news is that your wee one can still enjoy gentle rocking similar to, say, a car or baby swing, but while flat on the back with SNOO Smart Sleeper.
+It's a perfectly safe way to boost your baby’s sleep with the womb-like rocking all infants love.